BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Does your company know how to contact the end users of your devices?
-  - The company has records of all customers.
-  - Customer can be contacted sufficiently, within a specific time frame and future save.
 * Does your company have a process which defines the propagation of security vulnerabilities to your customers?
-  - A database with hardware and software in the field is maintained.
-  - The company has guidelines how to handle found security issues.
-  - The company defines the handling of found security issues in the contract with its customers.
-  - Customers with affected software and/or hardware can be identified.
 * Do your project teams provide a security degradation guidance model?
-  - Project teams are required to implement software in their projects that enable updates and degradation.
-  - Customers are made aware of all possible risks and actions in case of a security issue.
 * Does your company have a process which defines the propagation of security updates to end users?
-  - The company has guidelines how to define a security update process.
-  - Software updates reach the customer mostly unnoticed.
-  - An update channel is established.

 ##### RESULTS
 * Company has knowledge about current security risk of their products